 May 10, 2011

 It feels like summer out today!
 Went for a bike and joined a large group of outdoor enthusiasts enjoying the sunny outdoors.
 Firstly, I noticed a young, helmetless daredevil proceeding audaciously down the middle of the road while looking at, and using both hands to operate, some type of digital device!
 "Ahea!"
 I groaned to myself.
 Secondly, I saw a young man who appeared to be texting while faced with the inviting glow of a green light shining down upon his visage of nonchalance.
 Not only that, he also had some skateboard-style helmet slung over his handlebar to protect his texting hand in case of mishap.
 I was shocked by the utter impudence of it all.
 Thirdly, a youngster riding a skateboard on the sidewalk caused me to take to the grass for a time.
 He then passed me by boldly busting through a red light and onto a multi-use path with the savoir-faire of an otter at play, waving at me as I waited for my chance to cross the intersection.
 Then a pedestrian joined the melee (avec accente SMASH!).
+We eventually converged at the first island of safety in the trafficky stream of autos while crossing a bustling city highway.
+"It's hard to time these things." stated the pedestrian matter-of-factly.

 The skater joined us., smiling puckishly.
 "Three modes of travel!"
 I quipped inanely, just as our footborne friend was about to speak.